VictorAuthiat/json_statham/README.md

 JsonStatham.configure do |config|
   config.schemas_path = "schemas"
   config.store_schema = true
-  config.logger       = true
   config.raise_ratio  = 10
 end
 ```

 *Required attributes:*

+- `schemas_path` String.
-- `schemas_path` The path where the json files will be read and created
+  The path where the json files will be read and created.

 *Optional attributes:*

-- `store_schema` Default to `false`.
-It allows to create or not a new file
+- `store_schema` Boolean, default to `false`.

-- `logger` Default to `false`.
-It allows to create or not a new file
+  It allows to create or not a new file.

+- `raise_ratio` Integer, default to `nil`.
+  The ratio of increase in execution time.
+This allows to raise an error when the execution of the block takes longer than expected.

 ## Example using RSpec